odpi/egeria/open-metadata-implementation/repository-services/docs/README.md

 * **[Local Repository Services](subsystem-descriptions/local-repository-services.md)** manage the local server's open metadata repository.

-The OMRS is highly configurable and runs in every type of [OMAG Server](../../admin-services/docs/concepts/omag-server.md).
+The OMRS is highly configurable and runs in every type of [OMAG Server](https://egeria-project.org/concepts/omag-server).
 The figures below show the different combinations.

 Figure 3 shows the OMRS supporting the OMASs with access to a single, local-only repository - with no connectivity to other open metadata repositories.
-This is what runs in a [Metadata Server](../../admin-services/docs/concepts/metadata-server.md) that is not connected to an [open metadata repository cohort](open-metadata-repository-cohort.md).
+This is what runs in a [Metadata Access Store](https://egeria-project.org/concepts/metadata-access-store) that is not connected to an [open metadata repository cohort](open-metadata-repository-cohort.md).

 ![Figure 3: Local only](omrs-role-local-only.png)